 - professional services staff from Research and Innovation Services

 - academics and professional services staff from the University of Glasgow.

-Starting in 2021, the project involves a literature review of existing reports and surveys on research culture, which will then be used to inform an internal survey on facilitators and obstacles to a positive research culture.
+Starting in 2021, the project has involved a literature review of existing reports and surveys on research culture, which was used to inform an internal survey on facilitators and obstacles to a positive research culture.

 Once this project concludes, it is intended to seek national follow-on funding to pilot interventions across multiple disciplines and Scottish universities.